Rahul, the old lady and a mysterious hand! Witty comments flood Twitter

 Through Wayanad, Rahul Gandhi looks to impact 87 seats

 In the picture, both hands of the Congress president can be seen, his right hand is bent while the left is on old lady's head.
-The lady has embraced Rahul Gandhi with both her hands, but on old woman's saree, a set of four fingers can be seen which clearly shows that it is a phosopped image.
+The lady has embraced Rahul Gandhi with both her hands, but on old woman's saree, a set of four fingers can be seen which clearly shows that it is a photoshopped image.

 The post became an instant hit on the Twitter with the Twitterati posting all kinds of witty comments.
 Bagga's post has so far been shared over 8,000 times and over 19,000 comments have been posted.